CV Builders Evolution: From Builded in Word to LinkedIn

 Pros and Cons of CVs Created Online

-One of the pros of having an online CV is it can represent more of your own individual personality this is especially important in creative roles like art director, graphic designer, brand specialist, etc. You can be headhunted through the power of social media.
-You already have an online presence and thus are keeping up with current trends in today’s job market.
 Recruiters who are sent a traditional CV will check your online presence too.
 So it’s important to have a LinkedIn or visual online CV.
 Cons of an online curriculum vitae can only be seen digitally.
-Also visual and video CVs may not work for all professions.
-The digital curriculum vitae could reflect too much of your personality which may put some employers off from calling you for an interview.
+Also, visual and video CVs may not work for all professions.
+The digital curriculum vitae could reflect too much of your personality, which may put some employers off calling you for an interview.

-Cons of a traditional CV It’s just one format and although can be shared via email etc. it isn’t unique.
-Everyone may not have access to your traditional CV but if you are on LinkedIn etc. they can still read a little bit about you.
+Cons of a traditional CV It’s just one format and although can be shared via email, etc. it isn’t unique.
+Everyone may not have access to your traditional CV but if you are on LinkedIn, etc. they can still read a little bit about you.

 So what CV shines brighter, an online CV or a traditional one?

-Well, this is partly down to how much effort and creativity is put into the method you choose.
-While job hunting it’s always better to have both types of CV.
-Because this increases your chance of being noticed by a potential recruiter or employer.
-And although technology is advancing some recruiters still prefer you emailing them a copy of your personal CV.
-You can look for their email address by using the email finder tool.
 It shows you have still taken the time to market yourself traditionally whilst maintaining a professional online platform.
 Just remember whichever format you follow to keep it professional so that you can be called for an interview and impress people with your skills and knowledge.
-New formats of CVs like video CVs are great but all employers and recruiters are really looking for is quality candidates.
-So if you can display this is in your curriculum vitae this pave the way for success in your job hunt.
+New formats of CVs, like video CVs, are great but all employers and recruiters are really looking for is quality candidates.
+So if you can display this in your curriculum vitae, this will pave the way for success in your job hunt.